 Eco Film Awards

-COBIS students were invited to produce a short film showcasing a project they have carried out to improve the environmental sustainability of their school.
+Together with NAEE, we are inviting COBIS students to produce a short film showcasing a project they have carried out to improve the environmental sustainability of their school.

-The Eco Film Awards aim to develop students’ environmental awareness and empower them to take green action.
+Through this competition, we hoped to develop COBIS students’ environmental awareness and empower them to take action.

-Schools were able to submit two films per age category:
+Schools will be able to submit two films per category:

 - Key Stage 1-2